 Predict the “Future Case” level of risk based on the predicted growth in future densities and types of traffic and reasonably foreseeable future changes in the marine environment.

-Produce a “Hazard Log” listing the hazards caused or changed by the introduction of the OREI or other OREI type, the risk associated with the hazard, the controls put in place and the tolerability of the residual risk.
+Produce a “Hazard Log” listing the hazards caused or changed by the introduction of the OREI, the risk associated with the hazard, the controls put in place and the tolerability of the residual risk.

 Define the risk controls that will be put in place and create a Risk Control Log.